 What channels can you receive?
 An important first step in selecting an HDTV antenna is learning what signals you can receive at your home and how strong they are.
 A few websites can analyze virtually any address in the U.S., using factors such as distance to the transmitter and local topography to give a fairly reliable prediction of what to expect in terms of reception and how powerful an antenna you'll need.
 Sites like TVFool.com and AntennaWeb.org do an excellent job.

 In addition to considering available signals, determine the directions they come from, which is information also provided by AntennaWeb.org, TVFool.com and similar sites.
 In most places, most signals will come from the same general direction, but there could be signals from other directions that are receivable and desirable.
 In some locales, the best signals might come from a completely unexpected direction, such as transmitters in towns or cities that are farther away but that come in clearer due to nearby topography.
-That's important, because some antennas are highly directional while others receive equally or acceptably well in multiple directions.
+That's important, because some antennas are highly directional while others receive signals equally or acceptably well in multiple directions.

 Will an indoor antenna work where you live?
 When considering an indoor antenna, be realistic about what you can receive at your location.
-In analog broadcasting, weaker stations were sometime received with acceptable picture quality as long as you were willing to put up with a touch of static.
+In analog broadcasting, weaker stations were sometimes received with acceptable picture quality as long as you were willing to put up with a touch of static.
 That won't work in digital TV.
 Because of the nature of digital signals, you'll either see a terrific picture, a picture that cuts in and out with annoying regularity, or nothing at all.
 If the predictions at AntennaWeb.org or TVFool.com say an indoor antenna won't cut the mustard, it won't.